mziz/RTTL_arduino/README.md

 Developed for Lab 4 (Clocks, timers, and watchdogs) in CSCI 1600: Embedded and real-time software at Brown University (more information [here](https://cs.brown.edu/courses/info/csci1600/).)

 If you use or modify this library for developing educational materials, please drop me a line.
+Credit for using this code for any project is appreciated.

 ## Overview